Alignments track

 Sort by options

-The alignments tracks can also be configured to "sort by" a specific attribute for reads that span the center line.
+The alignments track can be configured to sort reads by a specific attribute at the center line.

 Showing the center line